OpenSyndrome/website/content/blog/first-case-definitions-dataset-released.md

 ## Join the Community

 We invite public health professionals, developers, and researchers to contribute to this initiative.
 Visit our GitHub repository to learn more about implementation, suggest improvements, or report issues.
+See how to cite us [here](https://opensyndrome.org/blog/how-to-cite/).

 Together, we're building a more standardized and efficient global disease surveillance system.